 This schedule lists the Services and Amenities Fees applicable to students.
 These fees are payable in accordance with the Rules — Fees, Charges and Sanctions policy.

-Student Services and Amenities Fee 2018 rates
+Student Services and Amenities Fee 2019 rates per session

 * On-Campus locations: Coffs Harbour, Lismore, Gold Coast, National Marine Science Centre.

 # Off-campus locations: all locations taught in the regular 3-session calendar other than those listed above as on-campus or stated as exempt.

 ** Students admitted in session-based courses who enrol in intensive units within Study Period 1 and 6 from 2018 onward will be exempt from SSAF.

 Note: SSAF is not charged in Session 3.

 All students will be charged unless they are in one of the following exemption categories:

 - International offshore students

 - International SCU Sydney, SCU Melbourne and SCU Perth